2lian/Motion-Stack/docs/source/manual/api.rst

 .. image:: ../media/apidemo_circle.gif

-An example node using the high level API, doing some movements using the moonbot zero is available in ``src/moonbot_zero_tuto/moonbot_zero_tuto/high_level.py``.
+An example node using the high level API, doing some movements using the moonbot zero is available in ``src/motion_stack_tuto/motion_stack_tuto/high_level.py``.
 This node is specific to moonbot zero, however the APIs used are not.
 This section will break down this code, please take inspiration from it.

 Warming up
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First refer to :ref:`api-pkg` and `Ros2 Documentation <https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries.html>`_ to create a package with an (additional) node.

-Our new node's code is in ``src/moonbot_zero_tuto/moonbot_zero_tuto/high_level.py``, and we add the assiciated entry-point in ``~/Motion-Stack/src/moonbot_zero_tuto/setup.py``.
+Our new node's code is in ``src/motion_stack_tuto/motion_stack_tuto/high_level.py``, and we add the assiciated entry-point in ``~/Motion-Stack/src/motion_stack_tuto/setup.py``.

 .. code-block:: python
     :emphasize-lines: 4

     entry_points={
         "console_scripts": [
-            "lvl1 = moonbot_zero_tuto.lvl1:main",
+            "lvl1 = motion_stack_tuto.lvl1:main",
-            "high_level = moonbot_zero_tuto.high_level:main",
+            "high_level = motion_stack_tuto.high_level:main",
             ...

 Let's import everything we need and create an empty ROS2 node.